| Read Time: 5 minutes

 The old woman who lived in a shoe probably never wondered if she was a parent.
 She had so many children, how could she not know?
 But for some people, it is not that obvious – at least from a legal perspective.

 What about grandparents who raise their grandchildren as their own?
-Are they simply grandparents, or are they considered parents in the eyes of the law?
+Are they simply grandparents, or can they be recognized as de facto parents with custody rights under Maryland law?
 Do they have legal rights in a family law court?

 What about a man who thought he was the biological father of a child, and treated the child as such, but later discovered he was never the biological father?
 Is he still considered a parent in the eyes of the law?